clearlydefined/operations/cloud-resources.md

 Note: There are a ton of individual resources, even down to the webhook level in Azure.
 The easiest place to start is probably the resource groups themselves, but Big Things are included here.

+For a more thorough list and discussion of our cloud resources, see the [infrastructure overview](./overview.md).

 # Shared

 | Resource | dev | prod | description